5 FAH-4 H-700

 (6) Formal Departmental comments to draft reports; and

-(7) Formal Congressional Correspondence on final report recommendations, which is further disseminated to OIG, GAO, and OMB.
+(7) Formal Congressional correspondence on final report recommendations, which is further disseminated to OIG, GAO, and OMB.

 b.
-Bureau GAO liaison All DOS bureaus will establish a bureau GAO liaison to serve as the entry point for GAO information and initial contact for authorized GAO engagements.
+Bureau GAO liaison.
+All DOS bureaus will establish a bureau GAO liaison to serve as the entry point for GAO information and initial contact for authorized GAO engagements.

 c.
-Lead bureau and point of contact (POC) CGFS/GAO will distribute GAO notifications to all relevant bureau GAO liaisons.
-A lead bureau will be designated based upon the subject of the GAO engagement.
-The lead bureau will be responsible for designating a POC for the engagement, usually the bureau GAO liaison.
-The POC will be responsible for coordinating with the GAO team conducting the engagement as well as CGFS/GAO and L as appropriate.
+Lead bureau(s) and point of contact (POC).
+CGFS/GAO will distribute GAO notifications to all relevant bureau GAO liaisons.
+Lead bureau(s) will be designated based upon the subject of the GAO engagement.
+The lead bureau(s) will be responsible for designating a POC for the engagement, usually the bureau GAO liaison.
+The POC will be responsible for coordinating with the GAO team conducting the engagement as well as CGFS/GAO and any consultation with L as appropriate.

 5 FAH-4 H-714 GAO NOTIFICATION AND ENTRANCE MEETINGS

 b.
-Initial contact Initial GAO contact for an engagement must be with CGFS/GAO.
+Initial contact.
+Initial GAO contact for an engagement must be with CGFS/GAO.
 Any GAO request for information, by e-mail or otherwise, that does not refer to a job code and has not been coordinated through CGFS/GAO or the lead bureau POC for the particular engagement should be referred to CGFS/GAO.

 c.
-Entrance meeting CGFS/GAO will arrange an entrance meeting normally within 14 days of an official GAO notification.
+Entrance meeting.
+CGFS/GAO will arrange an entrance meeting normally within 14 days of an official GAO notification.
 The entrance meeting is the beginning of an interactive process between the GAO and the Department that will continue throughout the engagement.
 In some cases, the GAO and CGFS/GAO may jointly determine that an entrance meeting is not necessary.
 This is most likely to occur when the GAO conducts similar or recurring work, and its POC, issues, and methodology were previously established.

 (1) Representation—CGFS/GAO will coordinate the Department’s representation for the entrance meeting.
 The bureau GAO liaisons will ensure the attendance of appropriate management levels and subject matter expertise; and